Qatar–Saudi Arabia diplomatic conflict: Syria

 Qatar was initially the main backer of protests against President Bashar al-Assad, alongside Turkey.
 As the Syrian government met protests with deadly force, Qatar continued to be the main supporter of the resulting armed rebellion and eventual full-scale civil war.
 Saudi Arabia was initially reluctant to support the overthrow of the Assad government, despite its reliance on Iran.
 When Qatar and Turkey became increasingly influential in Syria, Saudi Arabia joined the conflict to overthrow Assad as he became more dependent on Iran and Russia to cling to power.

 During Syrian Civil War, both Qatar and Saudi Arabia have supported many Syrian opposition rebel organisations, but also sometimes the same groups.
-The main Qatari-supported group was the Al Nusra Front links were made to the group via Abu Maria al-Qahtani who actively sought Qatari support and later Turkish support to split the group from al-Qaeda as well as to fight ISIL, opposing major Saudi-backed groups Islamic Front / SIF and Jaysh al-Islam.
+The main Qatari-supported group was the Al Nusra Front; links were made to the group via Abu Maria al-Qahtani who actively sought Qatari support and later Turkish support to split the group from al-Qaeda as well as to fight ISIL, opposing major Saudi-backed groups Islamic Front / SIF and Jaysh al-Islam.
 The division benefited not only Assad, Russia, and Iran, but also what became the Islamic State in 2014.
 In 2015, increased Saudi-Qatari coordination upon Salman's ascension to the throne led to the creation of the Army of Conquest.
 This Army captured the Idlib Governorate from the Assad government, which nearly collapsed until Russian military intervention in the Syrian Civil War later that year.

 Saudi Arabia later joined the UAE in supporting the Syrian Democratic Forces, which has clashed with Qatar's ally Turkey in northern Syria.

 On 9 November 2018, After Qatari Prime Minister Mohammed bin Abdulrahman bin Jassim Al Thani visited Iraq and Iraqi government officials and proposed the creation of a new coalition to counter the GCC's influence in the region consisting of Iraq, Iran, Syria, and Turkey as well as Qatar.

+Since November 2018, Saudi Arabia and Syria were negotiating a political reaprochement, with the United Arab Emirates, Egypt and Jordan as an intermediaries.
+The talks included potential future cooperation against the Muslim Brotherhood in the region.
+Since 2021, regular meetings between the heads of intelligence services were held.
+On 23 March 2023, Saudi Arabia and Syria began discussing restoration of diplomatic relations.
+On 13 April 2023, Syrian Foreign Minister Faisal Mekdad arrived in Jeddah to meet Saudi Foreign Minister Faisal bin Farhan Al Saud.
+After frayed relations during the Syrian civil war, both nations now seek "a political solution to the Syrian crisis that preserves the unity, security and stability of Syria,” according to the Saudi foreign ministry.
+As of 2023, Qatar supports the Hayat Tahrir al-Sham and other Islamist groups, while Saudi Arabia supports the Syrian government.